 A Housing Choice Voucher, commonly called Section 8, is a federal rental assistance program where the government pays a portion of the renter's monthly rent directly to the landlord.
 Many Section 8 properties through HUD reduce or eliminate security deposits for voucher holders.
 The HUD Public Housing Authority directory is the primary starting point for applications.

 Waitlists in high-cost cities like New York, San Francisco, and Los Angeles can stretch years.
-Mid-size cities with shorter waitlists and near-term availability include Columbus OH, Indianapolis IN, Memphis TN, and El Paso TX (as of Q2 2026).
+Mid-size cities with shorter waitlists and near-term availability include Columbus OH, Indianapolis IN, Memphis TN, and El Paso TX (as of Q3 2026).
 Mobile homes for rent and affordable rentals with no upfront cost are also more common in these markets through local housing authorities.

 For more context on how to approach the rental process from the start, see brightplace's guide on how to rent an apartment.

 Listings advertising "no credit check" and "no deposit" are not the same thing.
 A no-deposit listing means the landlord has waived or replaced the security deposit.
 A no-credit-check listing means the landlord is not pulling a traditional credit bureau report, but that does not mean there is no screening at all.
+For renters exploring this path, brightplace's guide to apartments with no credit check covers how these listings work in detail.

 Rent with bad credit and no deposit is possible, but "no credit check" listings from private owners sometimes carry other costs: higher monthly rent premiums, shorter lease terms, or non-standard lease agreements that lack standard tenant protections outlined by the CFPB.